-The subject site is located within a commercial zone (C1 - Local Business District) where commercial development is specifically allowed to include cannabis retail storefronts subject to a conditional use permit.
-As defined in the CMMC, "this district is intended to meet the local business needs of the community by providing a wide range of goods and services in a variety of locations throughout the City."
+The subject site is located within a commercial zone (C2 - General Business District) where commercial development is specifically allowed to include cannabis retail storefronts subject to a conditional use permit.
+As defined in the CMMC, "this district is intended to provide for those uses which offer a wide range of goods and services which are generally less compatible with more sensitive land uses of a residential or institutional nature."
 Pursuant to the CMMC, cannabis retail storefronts and non-storefronts are subject to extensive regulation (as specifically described in this report) which are adopted to prevent land use inconsistencies with adjacent properties.
 Pursuant to the CMMC, the approval of a CUP requires that the Planning Commission make specific findings related to neighborhood compatibility, health and safety, and land use compatibility.
 The analysis regarding CUP findings is provided below in this report.